h34tnet/temporize/README.md

         </plugins>
     </build>

-Don't forget to substitute for your actual paths.
+Don't forget to substitute for your actual paths and packages.

 ## Known bugs and TODOs

 * Stricter line ending handling.
 Currently only linux `\n` are generated, `\r`s are lost.
-* sanity checks for invalid variable and method names defined in templates
+* Sanity checks for invalid variable and method names defined in templates.
-* Implement multi line `skip` and `comment` (done)
 * Add file existence check for `include`s.
 * Add stricter handling of file encodings.
+* Clean up leftover java files from removed/renamed templates.
+* Add option for debug output (--verbose) to the mojo plugin.
+* Modifier arguments?

-* Publish on maven central.
+* Publish on ~~maven central and/or~~ jitpack (done)
+* Implement multi line `skip` and `comment` (done)

 ## License